Best Futures Brokers in the UK for 2025

 • Uses encryption technology to safeguard personal and financial information.

-Futures trading involves buying and selling standardized contracts that bind traders to buy or sell an underlying asset at a specific price on a future date.
+Futures trading involves buying and selling standardised contracts that bind traders to buy or sell an underlying asset at a specific price on a future date.
 It’s widely used for speculation and hedging, allowing traders to profit from price fluctuations in commodities, indices, or currencies.

 How Does Futures Trading Work?